Symphysis Pubis Dysfunction (SPD) in Pregnancy and How to Cope

 - Grinding or popping of joints

-Frequency and Effects of SPD Symptoms
+What Is the Frequency and the Effects of SPD Symptoms?

 For both conditions, the pain is usually worse at night and first thing in the morning.
 Pain at night is usually more intense after an active day.